Does anyone have a good suggestion for a Easter gift for my son's girlfriend? I would really appreciate any ideas. She is 23 years old.

 My son has to bring in a small Easter gift for his kindergarten classmates.
 I don't want to send chocolates or sweets.
 I was thinking of sending a couple of pieces of sidewalk chalk for each friend.
 Good idea?
 I would also like to include a little poem or phrase with it.
 Any ideas?

-By Milena L
+By Milena Lewis

 I think a couple of pieces of sidewalk chalk is a very nice gift.
 You could also include one of those little fuzzy yellow chicks, if there is supposed to be some sort of "easter" theme to the gift.
-It would make a change from candy treats.

 In dollar stores they sell rabbits with bendy arms and legs, I would put an elastic around a couple of pieces of chalk then wrap the arms and legs of a bendy bunny around them.
 You could add a little note that talks about how the Easter bunny loves colour and he likes to spread this love around.